top of page

 Here’s a simple practice to help when you feel flooded or numb:

-Breathe Low and Slow.
+3. Breathe Low and Slow.
 Try inhaling through your nose for a count of four, holding for two, and exhaling through your mouth for a count of six.
-Longer exhales calms your nervous system and lowers stress hormones.
+Longer exhales calm your nervous system and lower stress hormones.

 How Therapy Helps You Widen Your Window of Tolerance